rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 C9800(config-mgmt-interface)#end
 ```

-11. A certificate is needed for the AP to join the virtual C9800.
+11.A certificate is needed for the AP to join the virtual C9800.
 This can be created automatically using the following commands.

 ```
 C9800#wireless config vwlc-ssc key-size 2048 signature-algo sha256 password 0 Cisco123